New Brunswick Route 865

 Route 865 is a 17.6 km long mostly north–south secondary highway in the south-western portion of New Brunswick, Canada.

 Route description

 Most of the route is in Kings County.

-The route's northeastern terminus is in Norton at the intersection of Route 124 and Route 1, where it travels southeast through a mostly wooded area to Southfield Road.
+The route's northeastern terminus is in Valley Waters at the intersection of Route 124 and Route 1, where it travels southeast through a mostly wooded area to Southfield Road.
 From here, the route follows a river past Southfield, Cassidy Lake, and Camp Tulakadik to the eastern terminus of Route 860 in Clover Hill.
 The route ends in the community of Hillsdale at Route 111.